Babur: Battle of Chanderi

 The Battle of Chanderi took place the year after the Battle of Khanwa.
 On receiving news that Rana Sanga had made preparations to renew the conflict with him, Babur decided to isolate the Rana by defeating one of his staunchest allies, Medini Rai, who was the ruler of Malwa.

-Upon reaching Chanderi, on 20 January 1528, Babur offered Shamsabad to Medini Rao in exchange for Chanderi as a peace overture, but the offer was rejected.
+Upon reaching Chanderi, on 20 January 1528, Babur offered Shamsabad to Medini Rai in exchange for Chanderi as a peace overture, but the offer was rejected.
 The outer fortress of Chanderi was taken by Babur's army at night, and the next morning the upper fort was captured.
 Babur himself expressed surprise that the upper fort had fallen within an hour of the final assault.
 Seeing no hope of victory, Medini Rai organized a jauhar, during which women and children within the fortress immolated themselves.
 A small number of soldiers also collected in Medini Rao's house and killed each other in collective suicide.
 This sacrifice does not seem to have impressed Babur, who did not express a word of admiration for the enemy in his autobiography.

 Religious policy

 Babur defeated and killed Ibrahim Lodi, the last Sultan of the Lodi dynasty, in 1526.
 Babur ruled for 4 years and was succeeded by his son Humayun whose reign was temporarily usurped by the Suri dynasty.
 During their 30-year rule, religious violence continued in India.
 Records of the violence and trauma, from Sikh-Muslim perspective, include those recorded in Sikh literature of the 16th century.
 The violence of Babur in the 1520s was witnessed by Guru Nanak, who commented upon it in four hymns.
 Historians suggest the early Mughal period of religious violence contributed to introspection and then the transformation in Sikhism from pacifism to militancy for self-defense.
 According to Babur's autobiography, Baburnama, his campaign in northwest India targeted Hindus and Sikhs as well as apostates (non-Sunni sects of Islam), and an immense number were killed, with Muslim camps building "towers of skulls of the infidels" on hillocks.
+In Babur's secret will, in the year 935AH, 1529 AD, to Humayun, Babur advises Humayun to administer justice according to the ways of every religion, avoid sacrifice of the cow, not to ruin the temples and shrines of any law obeying community, overlook the dissensions of the Shias and the Sunnis.